A home burglary occurs about every 25 seconds in the U.S., according to 2018 FBI statistics.

 The value in home security

 Obviously, the greatest benefit of installing a home security device is that it can better protect your home, belongings and loved ones.
-But atop this, security devices are property improvements that can enhance your home’s market appeal.
+Security devices can also enhance your home’s value.

-If you’re making significant changes–such as upgrading to a taller, more secure fence or installing a full-scale security monitoring system–you can also increase the perceived value of your home and/or make it easier to sell.
+Significant security-related changes, such as upgrading to a taller, more secure fence or installing a full-scale security monitoring system, can do even more to increase your property’s worth.

 As an added benefit, improving your home’s security might also qualify you for certain home insurance discounts, so check with your insurer.

 How to determine if your home is at risk